rochauha/SLANG/README.md

 ### How to use?

-We require that clang/llvm has been built from source and `MY_LLVM_DIR` points to the directory housing the `build` as well as the `llvm` source directory.
+We require that clang/llvm to be built from source. `MY_LLVM_DIR` points to the directory housing the `build` as well as the `llvm` source directory.

 Now to use `CFG-plugin/MyDebugChecker.cpp` do the following,